Mohitt029/WeatherAppProject/README.md

 Welcome to the Weather App project!
-This project is a beginner-friendly tutorial on creating a functional Weather App using Vanilla JavaScript (no frameworks).
+This project is based on creating a functional Weather App using Vanilla JavaScript (no frameworks).
 By following this tutorial, you will be able to create a weather application that displays weather information fetched from the OpenWeatherMap API.

 #Prerequisites
 Before starting this tutorial, make sure you have a basic understanding of JavaScript and HTML.
 Familiarize yourself with concepts like JavaScript objects, functions, if statements, and HTML structure.